 Hi, I’m Annie Lynn.
 I’m a Midwest mom who’s been on a journey to rediscover herself after having two kids.
 I’m a former Twin Cities city girl who now lives in a small town just outside of Madison, Wisconsin where I grew up in the 1980s and 90s.
 I’ve been writing stories from my childhood, exploring the craft of songwriting, self-teaching myself guitar, and learning how to record my own music.
 Looking at life like an “adventure” has led me to start releasing my own original music!
-Make sure to become an Annie Lynn Club member so you’ll receive all my Annie’s Adventure updates straight to your inbox.
-Join Annie’s Adventure.
+Get a Free Acoustic Album here

 Why I started singing again after giving it up